Damage Caused by Wipes

 Water service providers around the world have experienced expensive problems due to inappropriate flushing of customer products.
 These problems include clogged pumps, blocked screens, buildups in wastewater treatment plants, sewer blockages, an inability to effectively treat the products prior to their release to the environment and sewer overflows that can impact public health and the environment.
 In addition, utility workers are placed at risk when they remove these products from mechanical equipment and raw sewage.

 To address these problems the IWSFG has developed criteria for items that can be flushed down the toilet.
 These criteria seek to address the key aspects of the International Water Industry Statement on Flushability that to be considered flushable, “the product: a) breaks into small pieces quickly; b) must not be buoyant; c) does not contain plastic.”
 This statement was released on 22 September 2016 and signed by over 250 water organizations worldwide.
 (Note that the IWSFG specifications do not address the additional requirement for flushability in the International Water Industry Statement on Flushability, that the product “does not contain… regenerated cellulose.”)

-On July 24, 2017, the IWSFG released its draft flushability standards for public comment.
-Comments were due September 1, 2017.
-The IWSFG has evaluated the comments and will soon be releasing a second draft for public comment.
+On July 24, 2017, the IWSFG released its draft flushability specifications for public comment.
+The IWSFG evaluated the public comments received on the first draft and released a second draft for public comment on January 10, 2018.